 Termination for occupational disease

-If an employee has lost the medical capacity to perform his or her current job as a result of an occupational disease and it is not possible to transfer the employee to another job, the employer is entitled to terminate the employee’s employment.
+If an employee has lost the medical capacity to perform his or her current job as a result of an occupational disease, the employer is entitled to terminate the employee’s employment.

 What if I only feel threatened by occupational disease?

-If your health deteriorates as a result of the conditions at the workplace, but the deterioration is not of such a degree that it can be recognised as an occupational disease, you can request a transfer to another job in view of your health condition.
+If your health deteriorates as a result of the conditions in the workplace, but the deterioration is not of such a degree as to be recognised as an occupational disease, you can try to apply for a transfer to another job in view of your health.
 At the same time, you should claim a supplementary payment of the average wage you were earning before the transfer.

 Summary